zeek/zeek-docs/script-reference/autogenerated-protocol-analyzer-index.rst

       implementation: :zeek:type:`count`
          The number of the implementation this request code is defined by.
-An implementation number of zero is used for requst codes/data formats which all implementations agree on.
+An implementation number of zero is used for request codes/data formats which all implementations agree on.
 Implementation number 255 is reserved (for extensions, in case we run out).